hchia93/context-menu-merge-as-pdf/README.md

     cd context-menu-merge-as-pdf
     ```

-2. Install dependencies by running the following in terminal.
-This should include registration to context menu.
+2. Run the installer.
+Run `install.bat` as administrator.
+This will:

-    ```bash
+    - Install Python dependencies
-    install.bat
+    - Register context menu entries
-    ```
+    - Set up the icon

-3. Repair context menu related with `Admin` right if necessarily.
+3. Repair context menu with `repair-context.bat` as adminstrator if necessarily.

     ```bash
     repair-context.bat